Best Botswana Safaris & Tours

 Botswana really is an amazing place to visit.
 A thriving country producing valuable diamonds, and from the high-powered business hub of Gaborone, to the incredibly unspoilt getaways in its many wildlife preservation areas, it is, without a doubt, a land of great contrasts.
 It

 Beautiful Botswana.
 It is a unique and special place.
 Its array of cultures and vast range of unspoilt natural wildlife sanctuaries are diverse and inviting for both local and international tourists.
 Botswana plays host to amazing and unique safari destinations.
-Places so unspoilt and
+Places so unspoilt and31st Oct 2018

 International travelers who have never experienced the thrill of a predator on the hunt in the wild, or the magnificence of Victoria Falls, or majestic Table Mountain in the fairest Cape in the world, simply cannot say they have really seen the world’s

 From romantic sunsets, exciting luxury safaris, scenic splendour and a million things to do, Africa is a perfect place for lovers to start their journey of a lifetime.
 This article tells us why Africa is, in fact, the top honeymoon destination of 2019!
-Luxury Accommodation In
+Luxury Accommodation In1st Feb 2019

 One of Africa’s top tour booking companies recently conducted an extensive survey based on the reviews of thousands of experts in the tourism industry to determine the best safari destination in Africa for 2020.
-The consistently top-rated destination, not surprisingly, is one that continues
+The consistently top-rated destination, not surprisingly, is one that continues25th Feb 2020

 Botswana’s Okavango Delta is one of the most breathtakingly beautiful places to be in Africa and it is really one of the most fascinating places too.
-Here we give you 10 reasons to book a safari to the Okavango Delta.
+Here we give you 10 reasons to book a safari to the Okavango Delta.28th Mar 2020

 The Okavango Delta is situated in northern Botswana and forms part of the Kalahari Desert.
 This ‘Jewel of the Kalahari’ unlike other famous deltas, never reaches the sea.
-This vast, inland river delta’s yearly ebb and flow is mostly dependent
+This vast, inland river delta’s yearly ebb and flow is mostly dependent14th Apr 2020

 Botswana offers amazing contrasts, scenic splendor, and with around 40% of its land devoted to wildlife preservation, luxury African safari lovers can savor some of the finest game viewing in the world.
 It also subsequently offers a range of top-rated luxury

 When planning your first luxury African safari, Botswana needs to be at the top of your list.
-Situated in Southern Africa and bordering South Africa, Namibia and Zimbabwe, it boasts with such a variety of different landscapes and destinations and
+Situated in Southern Africa and bordering South Africa, Namibia and Zimbabwe, it boasts with such a variety of different landscapes and destinations and26th May 2020

 As the national animal of Botswana, the Plains zebra (or Burchell’s zebra) is regarded as an important and much-loved species in this Southern African country.
 Interestingly, two zebras adorn the Botswana coat of arms, showcasing this animal as a symbol